peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public PeterO.Numbers.EDecimal Divide(
         int intValue);

-Divides this object by an 32-bit signed integer and returns the result.
+Divides this object by a 32-bit signed integer and returns the result.
 When possible, the result will be exact.

 <b>Parameters:</b>

  * <i>intValue</i>: A 32-bit signed integer, the divisor, to divide this object by.

+<b>Return Value:</b>

+The quotient of the two numbers.
+Returns infinity if the divisor is 0 and the dividend is nonzero.
+Returns not-a-number (NaN) if the divisor and the dividend are 0.
+Returns NaN if the result can't be exact because it would have a nonterminating decimal expansion; examples include 1 divided by any multiple of 3, such as 1/3 or 1/12.

+<a id="Divide_long"></a>
+### Divide

+    public PeterO.Numbers.EDecimal Divide(
+        long longValue);

+Divides this object by a 64-bit signed integer and returns the result.
+When possible, the result will be exact.

+<b>Parameters:</b>

+ * <i>longValue</i>: The parameter  <i>longValue</i>
+ is not documented yet.

 <b>Return Value:</b>